 SIX – It’s fitting to end on a sweet, if weedy note.
 These woodland forget-me-nots, Myosotis sylvatica, pop up all over Coppertop, as they’re known to do around the world.
 They invite us to bend in close for detail, appreciating the moment in the garden.

-22 thoughts on “Six On Saturday – May 1
+22 responses to “Six On Saturday – May 1”

 1. What a lovely greenhouse, I’m not surprised that you relish your early mornings there.
 Beautiful anemones, plants are always more precious when we grow them from seed, I do like these white ones.
 Your daughter has great taste, what a great present!